NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

     @cudaq.kernel
     def kernel():
-        # A single qubit initialised to the ground/ zero state.
+        # A single qubit initialized to the ground / zero state.
         qubit = cudaq.qubit()

         # Apply the pauli x gate to the qubit.